schoolexploitkid/skiovox-141/README.md

 # Skiovox on 141
-The skiovox exploit for ChromeOS version 141
+## The skiovox exploit for ChromeOS version 141

+if you know what you're doing then you can [Open a skiovox window](https://skiovox141.crosbreaker.dev/open) here.

 # steps
 1. Find a **website kiosk** (one that *shows the url* while its loading.)